 Value Basis - The ECV was determined by a comparable sales analysis using the National Data Collective subscription service.
-The ECV is approximately \$330,000.
-Local factors that may affect land value were not taken into consideration.
+Since there was no comparable sales data for PF zoning, the ECV was based on vacant miscellaneous land use.
+The ECV was determined to be approximately \$174,000.
+Environmental and local factors that may affect land value were not taken into consideration.
 Therefore, the actual value of the property may vary greatly from the ECV.
 The ECV is only a planning number and should not be relied upon as a basis for actual value.